devotional

 devotional prayer surrender

-"Send Me" — The Two-Word Prayer That Rewrote Isaiah's Life (And Could Rewrite Yours)
+"Send Me" — The Two-Word Yes That Changed Isaiah's Job Description

 Devotional

-"Send Me" — The Two-Word Prayer That Rewrote Isaiah's Life (And Could Rewrite Yours)
+"Send Me" — The Two-Word Yes That Changed Isaiah's Job Description

 God didn't post a job listing.
 He didn't send an email.
-He asked one question in a smoke-filled throne room — and a man who had just realized he was ruined said two words that changed everything.
-Here's why 'send me' is the most terrifying prayer you'll ever mean.
+He asked one question in a smoke-filled throne room, and a man who had just realized he was ruined said two words back: send me.
+It's the shortest prayer in Isaiah.
+It's also the one that cost him the most.

 devotional prayer Isaiah 6